In Depth Patient Reports - default

 - Patients with COPD and resting hypoxia should be treated with oxygen therapy.

-Treatment Approach for Stable COPD
+Treatment Approaches for COPD

 Stopping Smoking.
 Stopping smoking is the first and most important step in treating COPD and slowing its progression.
 Quitting smoking decreases symptoms of breathlessness and cough, as well as the risk of heart disease, likely due to decreased inflammation.

 Diet.
 Good nutrition is always important.
 Dietary issues become critical in late COPD, when breathing is difficult.
 Many patients with COPD lose muscle tone and body mass, and appear to waste away.
 This may be due to the extreme effort it takes to breathe, which rapidly consumes calories.
 Some patients find it difficult to stop the effort of breathing long enough to chew food.
 A nutritionist can find the right foods and design meal plans to help COPD patients be as healthy as possible.
 There is not strong evidence to support the use of nutritional supplements in patients with COPD.
-It may help to avoid cured meats, which research indicates can increase the risk of COPD.

 Supplemental Oxygen.
 Supplemental oxygen is an important part of COPD therapy.
 It can: